tmitim/twittercli4j/README.md

 ### Installation

-- Create a runnable jar using this repo
+- Create a runnable jar (mvn package)
 - Save it to somewhere that `$PATH` has access to
 - Copy `twitter4j-example.properties` to the same folder
  - rename the file `twitter4j.properties`